Rec. 601

 ITU-R Recommendation BT.601, more commonly known by the abbreviations Rec.
 601 or BT.601 (or its former name CCIR 601), is a standard originally issued in 1982 by the CCIR (an organization, which has since been renamed as the International Telecommunication Union – Radiocommunication sector) for encoding interlaced analog video signals in digital video form.
 It includes methods of encoding 525-line 60 Hz and 625-line 50 Hz signals, both with an active region covering 720 luminance samples and 360 chrominance samples per line.
 The color encoding system is known as YCbCr 4:2:2.
+The Rec.
+601 is also used for SDTV and DVD.

 The Rec.
 601 video raster format has been re-used in a number of later standards, including the ISO/IEC MPEG and ITU-T H.26x compressed formats, although compressed formats for consumer applications usually use chroma subsampling reduced from the 4:2:2 sampling specified in Rec.
 601 to 4:2:0.

 The standard has been revised several times in its history.
 Its seventh edition, referred to as BT.601-7, was approved in March 2011 and was formally published in October 2011.